Syncing 10,000 leads/mo? GET A DEMO

 Here are some of our popular automated data bridges:

-One of the best parts about Facebook’s ad system (even after iOS 14.5) is that they have incredible machine learning and automation.
-You can set up Facebook Dynamic Ads or even keep using manually-created ads with different split test versions.
-This way, you’ll allow Facebook to determine who to show the ads to for the best results.
+One of the best parts about Meta’s ad system (even after iOS 14.5) is that they have incredible machine learning and automation.
+You can set up dynamic ads or even keep using manually-created ads with different split test versions.
+This way, you’ll allow Meta to determine who to show the ads to for the best results.

 And as always— don’t forget to split test!
 That’s the best path forward for accessing incredible insights and true optimization.